 On the 2nd of December this year, the United Arab Emirates will celebrate its 50th anniversary.
 It’s amazing to believe that in just 50 years, the country has achieved milestone after milestone when it comes to construction and architecture.
 In fact, it’s known as an epicentre of architectural excellence!
+Keep reading to discover amazing feats of construction in the United Arab Emirates.

 Let’s look at 8 of the most noteworthy historical buildings and projects that the UAE has developed since its establishment in 1971.
 Keep reading to see how the UAE has evolved over the years!